 Preferred Shares have a “preferred” status and class of rights superior to those of Common Shares.
 They are typically created and sold to investors in a priced round.

-Down the road, a majority of shareholders, or the board, can vote in favor of authorizing more shares when the need arises.
+Down the road, a majority of shareholders, or the board, can vote in favor of authorizing additional shares when the need arises.

-Regardless of your launch capital, 10 million authorized shares is generally the sweet spot for a new startup.
-But just because 10 million shares have been authorized doesn’t mean that all or even most of them should be immediately allocated or issued to founders, or dumped in the employee stock option pool.
-A startup needs to maintain dry powder for growth.
+Regardless of your capital at launch, 10 million authorized shares is generally the sweet spot for a new startup company and the number of shares that most corporate law firms would recommend to their clients.
+But just because 10 million shares have been authorized doesn’t mean that all or even most of them should be immediately allocated or issued to founders.
+Entrepreneurs typically set aside shares in an employee stock option pool.
+A startup needs to maintain a pool of equity to use as compensation for key hires as the business develops over time.

 Fairly dividing equity among founders can be a very tricky business, as we cover in the article How To Split Equity Among Co-Founders.
 While you may be tempted to allocate or issue most of the share authorization in founders stock, it can be advantageous to hold back, as senior employees may want to take on a more sizable ownership stake as you grow.

 A store of authorized, unissued shares can also be useful to handle early stock splits due to rapid growth (in the best of worlds).
-Around 20 percent of the total authorization is often reserved for the employee option pool, which is typically also used to compensate consultants.
+Around 20 percent of the total shares authorized is often reserved for the employee option pool, which is typically also used to compensate employees, advisors, consultants and board members.
+Startup founders get the remaining 80% of the Common Shares at time of incorporation.

-Why 10 million shares and not 1 million (or 5)?
+Why do startups authorize 10 million shares and not 1 million (or 5)?

 As long as you have a high enough number of shares to divide for your future needs, it really doesn’t matter.
-But there are some practical concerns, like making it easy to divide and visualize—the reason even the quirkiest founder will usually still work with a base-10 number.
+But there are some practical concerns, like making it easy to divide and visualize—the reason even the quirkiest founder will usually still work with a number that is divisible by 10.

 Employees tend to want “more.”
 Options for employees tend toward a large number of shares at a lower exercise price rather than a smaller number of shares at a higher exercise price.
 Independent of what it means, “I own 100,000 shares” sounds a lot better when you’re at the bar than “I own 10,000 shares”.

 A lower strike price will also mean their stock option grant prices (or purchase prices) are lower.
-However you parse it though, remember that both scenarios represent the same equity stake in the startup and are based on the same enterprise value.
+However you parse it though, remember that both scenarios represent the same equity stake in the startup and are based on the same determination of the fair market value of the company as a whole.

 Investors tend to want “cheap”.
 In the world of startup funding, investors like to get in early, and most feel like they’re getting good value for their money, which translates to giving them more stock at a lower price so it appears cheaper.
 As usual, optics often win the day.